-The MFE is a program offered in collaboration between Economics, Law, Ivey Business School and Statistical & Actuarial Sciences.
-The internship component provides valuable work experience and helps build your professional network.
+The MFE is a collaborative program among Economics, Law, Ivey Business School and Statistical & Actuarial Sciences.
+The program offers Professional Development classes and Internship acquisition support.
+Completion of the required internship provides valuable work experience and professional network development.

 Target enrollment is 25 students.

 Admission to the MFE program is very competitive.
 Approximately 10% of applicants receive an offer of admission.

 The CFA is a professional certification that requires students to cover a broad range of foundational knowledge in accounting, economics and finance.
 The MFE program focuses on a subset of these topics and pursues them more rigorously.
 Graduates of the MFE Program will have a deeper understanding of the quantitative models underpinning modern finance and financial economics.
 Many of our incoming students have completed the CFA Level 1 prior to entry into the MFE program.
 Other students choose to write the CFA in June, after their first year.

 The CFA is a valuable certification to complete - with or without an MFE degree - for people committed to a career in finance.
 The MFE helps prepare you for some of the material, so that after completing the MFE many students will find it a bit easier to prepare for the CFA.

 The MFE is a 16 month (four term) course-based program.
 It is offered on a full-time basis only with one intake per year (September).
 Students complete three terms of course work and a one term internship.

 No. There is one intake per year which occurs in September.

 While 100% of our students have received internship offers, we cannot guarantee an internship.
 We play a significant role in identifying opportunities and establishing employer relationships; however students have the primary responsibility for securing an internship.